-Just a side note – when we first moved into this house, in March of 2011, we (I) were planning our wedding.
+Side note – when we first moved into this house, in March of 2011, we (I) were planning our wedding.
 Everything we wanted to do got pushed back until after the wedding.

 We wanted to get all of the painting done before we moved in, but it just didn’t work out that way.
 We were too excited.
 This is our FIRST home.
 So we changed the door locks and the toilet seats and moved on in!
 We didn’t even have furniture.
 For the longest time we had our twin beds pushed together in the master bedroom.
 You gotta do what you gotta do!
 Every piece of furniture that IS in the following pictures are pieces that my in-laws gave to us to hold us over, and we’re very grateful.
 Thank you!
 Some rooms are still pretty empty though.

 I didn’t want to rush into buying a bunch of furniture just to fill the space.
 And to prove my point, it’s been over a year and we haven’t bought any new furniture.
-Whether we buy new furniture or re-purpose something we find on Craigslist, I refuse to buy anything that isn’t solid wood or that I don’t LOVE.
-I don’t want to have to buy new furniture in three years.
-I want what I buy to be something we will have for a LONG time, and something we both truly want to have in our home.
+Whether we buy new furniture or re-purpose something we find second hand, I refuse to buy anything that isn’t solid wood or that I don’t LOVE.
+I don’t want to have to buy new furniture again in three years.
+I want what I buy to be something that we will have for a LONG time, and something we both truly want to have in our home.
 This may not be our forever home, which is why I have some hesitation with things I want to do, but the furniture that we buy will obviously be something that comes with us when we move.
 Quality is important.

 Everyone has a to-do list, right?
 Whether it’s a mental note or on paper somewhere, there’s a list of things that you need to get done/want to make.
 Well, I walked around the first level of my home and came up with my “Home To Do List – Level One”.
 Some of it may be tedious work, some things I wonder why I haven’t done already, and some things I’m still really not sure about.
 I plan on coming back to this list in six months with the hopes that ALL of it will be completed.
 Part one, here we go!
 (In no particular order.)

 The above is my pantry.
 It’s not huge but it’s not too small either.
-I don’t mind the space I have but I really want to put wood shelves in here.
+I don’t mind the space I have, but I really want to put wood shelves in here.
 The wire just isn’t working for me.
 Especially when it starts to bow from stuff being too heavy.
 (That plastic shoe holder hanging from the door is seriously awesome.
 It saves so much space!
 I put things like spice packets, pop-tarts, apple sauce, extracts, pop corn bags, and many other things in there.
 Think about all of the things in boxes that are separately packaged that could go in there and save you room on your shelves.)

-That ^^ is my empty kitchen wall.
+That (above) is my empty kitchen wall.
 On the opposite side of this wall are the fridge, oven, and some cabinets.
-I don’t have a ton of cabinet space in my kitchen so I would LOVE to get a small-ish hutch to put in here.
+I don’t have a ton of cabinet space in my kitchen, so I would LOVE to get a small-ish hutch to put in here.
 I would be totally okay with a baker’s rack, except I don’t want a metal one.
 I would prefer something solid wood.
 Our make shift sofa table works for now. =)

 This is the wall I was talking about that is opposite of my empty kitchen wall.
 You see that stripe across the top of the wall?
 The previous home owner’s had a light house themed wall paper border.
 That was fun to take off.